 As a Promise Neighborhoods grant recipient, NAZ began participating in the Annie E. Casey Foundation’s Results Count™ program, which is designed to develop results-driven leaders in the social sector.
 The organization credits this program with transforming its culture and systems to achieve better outcomes for kids living in a 250-block neighborhood in North Minneapolis.

 NAZ and its partners first engaged with Results Count by setting targets to close achievement gaps in three areas:

 - support for low-income families.

 By teaching leaders to use results to drive action — and not the other way around — the program fundamentally shifted how NAZ works.

 “We spent five years in a race to create and execute what we called solution plans — concrete plans to build, build, build,” says Michelle Palo, NAZ’s senior director of collaborative learning.

 The Results Count program helped NAZ’s staff and service-delivery partners assess whether their actions were generating results for local families.
 And, two years since completing their Results Count seminars, the answer to this question is a resounding yes.

 Today, the collaborative is seeing some statistically significant — and satisfying — results.
 For instance:

-- NAZ scholars were also more proficient in math (26% versus 14%) and again moved closer to the statewide average (30%).
+- African-American NAZ scholars were also more proficient in math (26% versus 12%) and again moved closer to the statewide average (29%).